Language Model Goal Selection Differs from Humans' in a Self-Directed Learning Task: Conclusion

-We acknowledge several limitations of our work.
-First, LLMs interacted with a text-based environment rather than a visual game.
-Visual interfaces suitable for multimodal language models could be used to assess the impact of this implementation difference.
-Second, LLMs had access to their complete interaction history throughout the experiment, which may explain why they did not need to resort to the same systematic hypothesis-testing as (memory-limited) humans.
-Third, while we tested four popular LLMs, newer or other providers' models might exhibit different behavioral patterns, requiring continuous evaluation.
-Finally, since we prioritized working with a controlled experimental setting, the extent to which our findings generalize to real-world applications remains an open question \cite{lum2025bias}.
+Different modes of divergence could pose different risks when integrated into hybrid human-AI systems.
+For example, delegating goal selection to inadequate models could lead to poor results; leaving goal setting to myopic models could lead to short-term learning gains at the expense of long-term retention; and goal selection dictated by super-human models could leave users behind.
+To improve goal selection alignment between humans and AI, researchers could fine-tune LLMs on ad hoc data, such as in-depth interviews about individuals' goal selection strategies \cite{chu2023language, park2023generative}, or identify and inject steering vectors directly into the models \cite{kim2025linear}.
+However, these methods are currently inaccessible to na\"ive users.
+We also note that matching human goal selection is not always desirable.
+The danger lies not in the divergence between human and artificial goal selection itself, but in ignoring the extent of such divergence and the contexts in which it operates.

-While our study represents only one initial analysis of human-AI alignment in goal selection, the substantial divergence we observed -- both in central tendencies and distributions -- highlights the need for further testing and raises concerns about the growing use of LLMs as substitutes for human judgment in goal selection contexts, whether in personal assistance applications, policy research using synthetic subjects, or scientific discovery systems where LLMs choose which questions to pursue.
+We acknowledge some limitations of our work.
+First, LLMs had access to their complete interaction history throughout the experiment, which may explain why they did not need to resort to the same systematic hypothesis-testing as (memory-limited) humans.
+Future experiments could manipulate the model's context to more accurately reflect human memory.
+Second, while we tested five popular LLMs, newer or other providers' models might exhibit different behavioral patterns, requiring continuous evaluation.
+Third, since we prioritized working with a controlled experimental setting, the extent to which our findings generalize to real-world applications remains an open question \cite{lum2025bias}.
+Finally, while we focused on humans and LLMs in isolation, research on joint goal selection with hybrid human-AI systems would also be highly valuable.
+That said, we claim that our results establish a proof of concept and a meaningful lower bound: if models fail to align in a simplified, favorable setting, this warrants serious caution before assuming alignment in more complex ones.